 If you are not sure about suitable RC models, please ask.
 This is a tricky field for RC with tall magnetic trees all round the field that cause turbulence even in relatively light winds!!
 For a video of the field click here

 We normally park in the car park, but you can park on the field if required – enter by turning right after the houses on Park Drive.
 Do not drive on any marked pitches or we will get banned!!
-The gate may be locked – the code is 6769.
-Last one out to lock the gate.
+The gate may be locked – the code is 1608.
+Last one out to lock the gate if it was locked when we arrive.
 A map showing access for cars is here.

 This is our special Friday evening session where Free Flight, Control Line and Radio flying all co-exist on the same field where we have been flying since 1946.
-The field is booked from 6pm but most people arrive around 7pm unless the weather is perfect.
+The field is booked from 6pm till after dark.

 Priority is given to free flight and control line, with slow quiet RC models allowed.